Some grim (but not surprising) facts from a Pew Research Center survey:

 And don’t say, “But I don’t know how to cook!”
 You didn’t know how to drive a car or use a smartphone, either, until you made it your business to learn.
 You can learn how to cook, too.

-Search for “easy recipes for [whatever you like to eat]” and dive in.
+Search online for “easy recipes for [whatever you like to eat]” and dive in.
 If that sounds scary, look for online tutorials.
 Watch the videos a couple of times, then try it yourself.
 Make it a couples project or a family project.
 Invite friends over so you can all learn together.

 4. Don’t deny – delay